adele97/kotlin-notebooks-blog/src/main/markdown/blog.md

 As you can see we have added a title, axis labels, changed the font, centred the title and set some margins.
 We also set custom axis intervals, or breaks at multiples of 250.

 Tip: Kotlin notebooks will apply your chart formatting on top of your IDE theme.
 So to see what your chart will look like when exported with `.save()` function, you can set `kandyConfig.themeApplied = false`

+And so with some small changes our chart now looks like this

 ![](../kotlin/notebooks/lets-plot-images/distribution-of-winners-custom-formatting.svg)